alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Specialized Family Court Records

 Alabama Family courts maintain a variety of court decrees and documents in addition to maintaining records of trial transcripts.
-These documents provide legal proof of a variety of court-issued rights and decrees including annulment, separation, and divorce, alimony and child support, adoption and child custody as well as authorization for will and trust fund execution.
+These documents provide legal proof of a variety of court-issued rights and decrees including annulment, separation, divorce, alimony and child support, adoption and child custody as well as authorization for will and trust fund execution.
 Like court records, some of these documents may be made available to interested and eligible persons.

 How to Obtain Alabama Adoption Records